barry-waldbaum-rl/reat-vm-setup/README.md

 4. SSH to your base image VM using GCP console.

-5. Install vi and set up the "trainee" user with password "P@ssword".
+5. Install 'vi' and set up the 'trainee' user with password 'P@ssword' and the ability to run 'sudo'.

 ```bash
 sudo su